deckbsd/glouton-satnogs-data-downloader/README.md

         print('executed after ' +  file_name)
 ```

-Here is a very simple example for a module used on the satnogs db data (this module is in the sources) :
+Here is another example for a module used on the satnogs db data :
 ```
 from glouton.modules.telemetryModuleBase import TelemetryModuleBase